 Liability for Payment

-Such exclusion shall not relieve the member from liability for the payment of any moneys due by him, but any person whose membership has so ceased may, at the discretion of the Council and on payment of all fees due, be reinstated within one year from the date of the resolution of the Council excluding him.
-Thereafter he may be readmitted only on such conditions as the Council may decide.
+Such exclusion shall not relieve the member from liability for the payment of any moneys due by him, but any person whose membership has so ceased may, at the discretion of the EXCO and on payment of all fees due, be reinstated within one year from the date of the resolution of the EXCO excluding him.
+Thereafter he may be readmitted only on such conditions as the EXCO may decide.

 Extensions

-The Council may, at its discretion and if it is satisfied that there are good reasons for doing so, extend the period in which a member may pay the applicable subscription.
+The EXCO may, at its discretion and if it is satisfied that there are good reasons for doing so, extend the period in which a member may pay the applicable subscription.

 Re-Instatement